anzuannbabu/html-crud/README.md

   The form fields shoulbe in json format example [{"name":"Full Name","type":"text"},{"name":"Email","type":"email"},{"name":"Description","type":"textarea"}] if you didn't specify the type of the field it will automatic generate the text field

+# Licence
+The licence for the prject is  MIT,
+Fre to use , modify and redistribute